ccnmtl/compiled3/content/articles/hyflex-cx-principles.md

 Technology is an essential ingredient to these HyFlex courses so all students can participate wherever, whenever, and however they can.
 User Experience (UX) design can help with the online components but not the face-to-face ones.
-It’s a lot of work leaving instructors with potentially lots moving pieces and dead ends.
+It’s a lot of work leaving instructors with potentially lots of moving pieces and dead ends.
 How can instructors save time and minimize frustrations in terms of getting all of the pieces within a HyFlex puzzle to fit?
 How do students enter, remain, and leave the course feeling both enlightened and energized?